hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Nitrogen 70%, Oxygen 25%, Argon 4%

-**General:** The weakest planet in the Rescueland Empire, N2 joined due to threats from Bad Guy Land.
-There is no set leader, as the entire planet is split up into tribes on average about a thousand strong.
-They are still in the Stone Age, soon to enter the Bronze Age.
+**General:** N2 is the weakest planet in the Rescueland Empire, having joined under duress due to threats from Bad Guy Land.
+The population is divided into numerous tribes, each averaging about a thousand inhabitants, and they are still in the Stone Age, on the cusp of entering the Bronze Age.
+Life on N2 revolves around basic agriculture, foraging, and rudimentary hunting techniques, with communities primarily focused on survival.
+The tribes maintain a decentralized structure, with no formal leadership, relying instead on elder councils for guidance in communal matters.
+The inhabitants have developed a belief system that venerates the concept of Rescueland as a pantheon of divine forces that govern their existence and protect them from external threats.
+Each tribe worships the ideals of Rescueland, viewing them as benevolent deities that saved them from the threat of Bad Guy Land.
+The tribes refer to the ideals of Rescueland as "The Protectors."
+Oral traditions are rich with tales of legendary figures representing the ideals of Rescueland.
+These stories serve to inspire the youth and instill a sense of purpose as they learn about courage and resilience through the narratives of their "gods."